THE OLD ENGLISH SHEEPDOG

 Mouth.

-- jaws strong with a perfect, regular and complete scissor bite i.e. upper teeth closely overlapping the lower
+Teeth strong, large and evenly placed.
+Scissor bite - jaws strong with a perfect, regular and complete scissor bite i.e. upper teeth closely overlapping lower teeth and set square to the jaws.
+Pincer tolerated but undesirable.

 Neck.